 - Participation in the Accumulated Time Off Program after passing probation

 Applicants may apply by completing the Application on the Employment Opportunities webpage www.vacfss.com or by using the following link: https://www.vacfss.com/join-us/apply-for-a-job/.
 We thank all candidates for their interest; however, only those selected for an interview will be contacted.
-Applications will be accepted from Indigenous candidates as per Section 41 of the Human Rights Code at this time.
+Preference may be given to qualified Indigenous candidates as per Section 41 of the Human Rights Code.

 Situated on the unceded and occupied territories of the Coast Salish Peoples, including the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), Sel̓íl̓witulh (Tsleil-Waututh), and Stó:lō nations.